Peliha-ip/Burrowed-Bonds/README.md

 - When a blighted attacks a player or a villager, poison is given to them.
 - Renaming a hedgehog "Sonic" which will change its texture to a character that needs no introduction.
 - Renaming a ferret "Blarret" will change its texture to match the character from My Singing Monsters.
+- Spike blocks are similar to pointed dripstone.
+Only difference, they can retract with a redstone input.
+- Sculk jaws traps anything that walks on it and damages it over time.
+Jumping repetitively will cause the jaw to let go and give whatever was trapped in it to escape.

 Advancements:
 - Ancient Kin (attach an armadillo, an anteater, a sloth, a glyptodont, and a ground sloth on a lead)